Our latest books available to buy now

 In this bumper issue of our magazine there are 100 pages of new writing from voices that you've yet to discover and friends you will know.
 Order from the Confluence website, or subscribe here.

-Sketches, poetry by Barry Fentiman Hall, May 2020
+Sketches, poetry by Barry Fentiman Hall, out now

 BFH observes the people and places of Medway, England; the robberies, the crashes, the anger, the people on the street who are simply just there, having no place else to be.